IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.4.1 Event Handling Requirements

-In Table 1:XX.1.1.4.1-1, for each Received Event, Context Key specifies the contexts in the received event and Resources specifies the FHIR resources used in the given context.
+In Table 1:XX.1.1.4.1-1, for each Received Event, Context Key specifies the context in the received event (including the special `updates` and `select` contexts used in content sharing) and Resources specifies the FHIR resources used in the given context.
 The Evidence Creator shall support all Behaviors shown as “R” in Optionality.
 The Evidence Creator may support suggested behaviors ("O" in Optionality).

 **Table 1:XX.1.1.4.1-1: Event Handling Requirements**